dgroomes/stackoverflow-look-back/README.md

   variables, but it does have access to the DOM (seems arbitrary to allow one but block the other, but there is probably a good reason).
 And there is a way to work around this problem anyway: inject a script element into the page itself from a content script.
 See [this StackOverflow question and answer](https://stackoverflow.com/q/20499994).
+* The `let that = this` trick I have to use in the ES6 classes is a bit disappointing... how else could this code be designed?
+Is there an idiomatic ES6 class way?
+Or this a quirk of classes?

 ## Reference